uclalawcovid19behindbars/custodial_mortality_project/README.md

 ## About the data

 If BJA does not produce public statistical reports on annual changes in U.S. correctional mortality like prior [publications](https://bjs.ojp.gov/data-collection/mortality-correctional-institutions-mci-formerly-deaths-custody-reporting-program) (or does not collect and transfer sufficient data to BJS to do so), the federal government will not produce a report on the 2020 change in standardized all-cause mortality in correctional facilities in the near future.
 Understanding the change in all-cause mortality in state prisons from 2019 to 2020 is essential to understanding the impact of COVID-19 in U.S. carceral facilities.
-Here, we centralize and analyze data collected by our project on deaths in state prisons (typically from 2018-2020) and demographics of state prison populations (typically from 2019-2020) to estimate these changes in mortality.
+Here, we centralize and analyze data on deaths in state prisons (typically from 2018-2020) and demographics of state prison populations (typically from 2019-2020) to estimate these changes in mortality.
 Raw data in this repository is broken into `Deaths` and `Demographics`.

 ### Data Summary